Last updated 11/1/2024 by KK

 Can negate equity benefits if not implemented with care

-While tokens have the potential to promote equity in the classroom, some ways of implementing the system can negate those effects.
+While a token economy has the potential to promote equity in the classroom, some ways of implementing the system can negate those effects.

 Earning Tokens